migmartinez/364midterm/README.md

 X Have a one:many relationship that works properly built between 2 of your models.

-- Successfully save data to each table.
+X Successfully save data to each table.

-- Successfully query data from each of your models (so query at least one column, or all data, from every database table you have a model for).
+X Successfully query data from each of your models (so query at least one column, or all data, from every database table you have a model for).

 X Query data using an .all() method in at least one view function and send the results of that query to a template.